AESidorenko/sales_dashboard/README.md

 # Sales Dashboard Demo Project

 Simple dashboard application with the following features:
-- time period selection for data query (top-right page corner).
+- time period selection for data query (see top-right page corner).
-**Pre-generated data refer to the period since 2020-11-15 till 2020-12-31**.
+**Pre-generated data refer to the period from 2020-11-15 to 2020-12-31**.
 - shows total number of customers, revenue and orders for the given period
 - shows two charts for statistical data: customers vs orders and revenues vs orders for the given period
 - by default the graphs and statistics present data for the last month